 Zion National Park’s Riverside Walk begins at the Temple of Sinawava, an open area named after the Paiute wolf god.
+It’s the last stop on the shuttle and the most popular launching point for hiking the Virgin River Narrows.
 Look for a rock that looks like a minister’s pulpit called, appropriately, The Pulpit.

 Just north of Zion Lodge west of the river, look for a giant sandstone cliff that looks like its name, The Spearhead.
 This stone promontory is part of the lower section of Mount Majestic, located just north of Emerald Pools.

 Beehives are the set of mound-like (not pointed) mountain peaks also seen from the administration area, which are shaped like, what else — beehives.

 Checkerboard Mesa is a worn mountain covered with cross-hatching that makes it resemble a checkerboard that lies along the Zion Mt.
 Carmel Highway.